Bart Baker

 Bart Baker (born May 5, 1986) is an American social media personality, musician, and comedian.
 He is best known for making parody videos of notable songs, for which Billboard dubbed him one of the most prolific makers of music parodies.

 Baker is prominent on YouTube, where at one point his self-titled channel peaked at 10 million subscribers.
 Baker was also a top-earning broadcaster on the platforms Vine and Live.ly.
 His subsequent ventures include appearing in the 2016 film Laid in America, and uploading content onto the social media app Kuaishou and Douyin, where his English covers of Chinese songs have gained a following.

 In 2018, Baker released satirical music on WorldStarHipHop and a new YouTube channel using the stage name of Lil Kloroxxx.

 Early life

-Baker was born in Chicago, Illinois to Albanian parents, Janet and Walter Baker, that had emigrated from Berat, Albania on May 5, 1986.
+Baker was born in Chicago, Illinois to parents, Janet and Walter Baker, on May 5, 1986.
 He attended high school at New Trier High School and film school at the University of Miami.
 After realizing the potential of video sharing on the internet, he started filming comedy videos in his backyard on a green screen.
 The Lonely Island was described as a 'big inspiration' to Baker when he first started.